 - List of Websites Blocked in China: a comprehensive list of websites and services blocked by the Great Firewall of China, maintained by Wikipedia.

-- VPNDada: a bilingual website that regularly tests different VPNs in China and reports the VPN testing results.
+- VPNDada: a bilingual website that regularly tests different VPNs in China and reports the VPN testing results for Japan VPN, Hong Kong VPN, Taiwan VPN, VPN sharing etc. as well.
 It also has some Chinese articles that cover topics such as recommendations for 好用的VPN and 电脑VPN etc.

 - 翻墙者: a Chinese website that dedicated to the topic of 翻墙 and 翻墙软件.
 On that site you can find a list of most useful websites and services that are currently blocked by the GFW.